 Montrose is a very small city located in the state of Michigan.
 With a population of 1,587 people and three constituent neighborhoods, Montrose is the 398th largest community in Michigan.

-Montrose is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Montrose is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Montrose is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Montrose who work in sales jobs (14.53%), office and administrative support (13.16%), and healthcare suport services (8.55%).
+There are especially a lot of people living in Montrose who work in office and administrative support (16.32%), sales jobs (13.06%), and food service (7.90%).

 The people who call Montrose home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Montrose residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Montrose include Irish, English, French , and Dutch.